 Dealer-related Information in Montana

 Montana's Title and Registration Bureau serves as your prime source for gathering vehicle dealership information.
-You can call (406) 846-6000, fax (406) 846-6039, or e-mail a Bureau clerk at firstname.lastname@example.org to request a Title 61 Dealer Packet.
-This 15-page packet is chock-full of everything you will need to know about applying for a dealership license.
+You can call (406) 444-3661, or e-mail a Bureau clerk at firstname.lastname@example.org for additional information.

 Renewal applications along with the necessary fees must be submitted before December 31st of each year.
 Failure to renew a license means it will expire on the last day of February of the ensuing year.
 Renewal fees for all motorized road vehicles, including motorcycles, cost $25 along with a $5 application fee.